fil-ili/cli-a11y-ai/README.md

 ## Introduction

 `cli-a11y-ai` is a command-line tool designed to automatically add alternative text (alt text) to image tags in files.
-It scans HTML, TSX, JSX, JS, TS, MD, and MDX files, identifying images without alt attributes and uses the BLIP (Bootstrapping Language-Image Pre-training) AI model to generate relevant descriptions, enhancing both accessibility and SEO.
+It scans HTML files, identifying images without alt attributes and uses the BLIP (Bootstrapping Language-Image Pre-training) AI model to generate relevant descriptions, enhancing both accessibility and SEO.

 ## Features